-Origin of cynicClassical Latin Cynicus ; from Classical Greek kynikos, literally , doglike, as if ; from ky?n, dog (see hound), nickname of Diogenes, but prob. in allusion to the Kynosarges, a gymnasium where the Cynics taught (< kyōn + argos, lit., white dog, so named after an animal in a myth concerning Hercules, to whom the gymnasium was sacred)
+Origin of cynicClassical Latin Cynicus ; from Classical Greek kynikos, literally , doglike, as if ; from ky?n, dog (see hound), nickname of Diogenes, but probably in allusion to the Kynosarges, a gymnasium where the Cynics taught (; from ky?n + argos, literally , white dog, so named after an animal in a myth concerning Hercules, to whom the gymnasium was sacred)

 - A person who believes all people are motivated by selfishness.